Fiat adds effortless performance and Italian styling to Mazda MX-5 formula

 - One engine and gearbox

-The 124 Spider is the first Fiat-badged product to come out of an alliance with Mazda, and it’s based on the same compact, lightweight, rear-wheel-drive platform that makes the MX-5 such an enjoyable car.
-The 124 Spider doesn’t share a single body panel with the Mazda, for a unique look, uses an Italian-built four-cylinder turbo engine (the MX-5 is offered with two naturally-aspirated four-cylinder engines; a 1.5 and 2.0) and rides on suspension with unique Fiat settings, all in an attempt to differentiate the two cars.
+However, the 124 Spider doesn’t share a single body panel with the Mazda, giving it a unique look.
+It uses an Italian-built four-cylinder turbo engine (the MX-5 is offered with two non-turbo four-cylinder engines: a 1.5 and 2.0-litre) and rides on suspension with unique Fiat settings, all in an attempt to differentiate the two cars.

-Priced from £19,545 – a touch more than the entry-level Mazda – the 124 Spider range runs through three levels of trim, from no-frills Classica through Lusso (seven-inch touchscreen infotainment as standard, 17-inch wheels, heated seats, parking sensors, silver body trim, chromed exhaust tips) to top-spec £23,295 Lusso Plus with adaptive LED headlights and a Bose sound system.
+Costing a touch more than the entry-level Mazda, the 124 Spider range has three trim levels, from no-frills Classica through Lusso (seven-inch touchscreen infotainment system as standard, 17-inch wheels, heated seats, parking sensors, silver body trim, chromed exhaust tips) to top-spec Lusso Plus with adaptive LED headlights and a Bose sound system.
 Unlike on the Mazda, you can’t specify a limited-slip differential.

 Ride and handling

-The steering is light but direct and nicely communicative, relaying plenty of information on just how much grip the front tyres have in reserve as you enter a corner.
-Similarly the suspension strikes a satisfying balance between cosseting compliance and confidence boosting body control.
+The steering is light but direct and nicely communicative, relaying plenty of information about just how much grip the front tyres have in reserve as you enter a corner.
+Similarly the suspension strikes a satisfying balance between cosseting compliance and confidence-boosting body control.

-The little Fiat rides rough roads capably, and while there’s a little bodyroll initially, this is kept in check nicely and with a little more conviction than the Mazda on its standard settings.
-(A firmer, sporty suspension pack can be optioned on 2.0-litre MX-5s).
-It’s a well-judged balance, proving equally adept on rough urban roads and smooth back roads, yet still leaves plenty of wiggle-room for the more performance-oriented Abarth 124 Spider, which goes on sale alongside the Fiat at £29,860.
+The little Fiat rides rough roads effortlessly, and while there’s a little bodyroll initially, this is kept in check nicely and with a little more conviction than the Mazda on its standard settings (a firmer, sporty suspension pack can be fitted to 2.0-litre MX-5s).
+It’s a well-judged balance, proving equally adept on rough urban routes and smooth back roads, yet still leaves plenty of wiggle-room for the more performance-oriented Abarth 124 Spider.

-The Fiat engine, while distinctly underwhelming on paper, works brilliantly in the featherweight 124.
-Where the Mazda engines are light on torque but exciting in the breathless way in which they spin to their redlines, the Fiat delivers a broad and very linear spread of torque from 2,500rpm to 6,500rpm.
-There’s very little lag, response is good for a turbocharged engine and, while 138bhp and 177lb ft of torque aren’t blistering, when you factor in the car’s lack of mass, there’s enough performance here to keep you and the keen chassis interested.
+The 1.4-litre Fiat engine works brilliantly in the featherweight 124.
+Where the Mazda engines are light on torque but exciting in the breathless way in which they spin to their redlines, the Fiat delivers a broad and very linear spread of muscle from 2,500rpm to 6,500rpm.
+There’s very little lag, response is good for a turbocharged engine and, while 140bhp and 240Nm of torque aren’t blistering, when you factor in the car’s lack of mass, there’s enough performance here to keep you and the keen chassis interested.
 It’s a smooth, potentially very economical and impressively refined motor too, with only the faintest of whistling to betray the turbocharger’s presence.

 The only gripes are a general lack of space – drivers more than 6ft tall may struggle – and the fact that the steering wheel lacks reach adjustment.
 The folding soft-top roof is identical to the MX-5’s and a brilliant design: light, compact and so easy to use you can go from roof-up to open-top in about three seconds.
 There’s no mechanism doing the work for you but the system’s so well designed there’s simply no need.

-The Fiat 124 Spider is an attractive, keenly priced and very enjoyable roadster that successfully updates the timeless appeal of a light, two-seat sports car for the 21st century.
-It’s no better or worse than the MX-5 with which it shares so much, just different.
+The 124 Spider is an attractive, keenly priced and very enjoyable roadster that successfully updates the timeless appeal of a lightweight, two-seat sports car for the 21st century.
 The Fiat’s design is yours to judge but there’s no doubt its handling and ride are every bit as good as the Mazda’s, possibly a little better, and while its engine is no rev-hungry firecracker, its relatively torque-rich power delivery makes for effortless performance when you’re cruising and an engaging turn of speed when you’re in a hurry.
 If you’re looking at either car, you’d be wise to test drive the other before buying.